 3. Less Work.
 Automation technologies combined with Narrow Artificial Intelligences replace the monotonous or dangerous jobs humans would rather not do.

 1. Shallow Relationships.
 It’s easier to peg small texts, little emojis, and “likes” to keep in contact with friends.
 But is this really quality interaction with our nearest and dearest?
 No digital interaction has yet to become on par with face to face interaction.
 It’s looking like a lonely virtual world out there.

 2. Digital Exploitation.
 Online privacy is an oxymoron.
 Tons of trackers invisibly cling to your device and harvest your online activity.
 Your datamined content is then sold to advertisers so they can create more convincing, personalized ads for you.
-Hackers run amok severely unsecured IoT devices.
+Hackers run amok severely unsecured IoT devices and vulnerable children.
 We believe digital empowerment begins once the everyday person’s content belongs to them and they receive the value.
 Not online corporations.